 - Discover how many tags a video is using

-- View, copy and paste tags from any video
+- Find, view, extract, and copy tags from any video

 - Export keywords for future use